 (F1)

 “We did a project called a restoration project.
 But involving the community.
 This received funding from the National Gambut Restoration Agency in Indonesia.
-Where we introduced the planting pattern to the community by integrating the trees into the palm plantation.
-So usually people plant palm monoculturally.
+We introduced the planting pattern to the community by integrating the trees into the palm plantation.
+So, usually people plant palm monoculturally.
 We introduced it by planting it by integrating it with the trees.”
 (F3)

 “During two years, I got the grant [for] community engagement from my university to

-develop, not develop, to support the occupational health among the SME worker in Kepulauan Seribu, Kepulauan Seribu in Jakarta.
-Because Jakarta is one province and then divided into six areas, North
+develop, not develop, to support the occupational health among the SME workers in Kepulauan Seribu, Kepulauan Seribu in Jakarta.
+Because Jakarta is one province and is then divided into six areas, North

 Jakarta, South Jakarta, West Jakarta, East Jakarta, Jakarta Central, and the last one is Kepulauan